-Click Main Menu > Datasource > Group > New Group.
-The New Group or Rename Group dialog appears.
+On the Main Menu, select Datasource > Group > New Group.

+Embarcadero Performance Center opens the New Group or Rename Group dialog box.

 New Group

 Group Name:

 SQL Server

-✓ QK X Cancel ?
+V QK X Cancel ?
 Help

-- 2 In Group Name, enter the new name of the datasource group. - 3 Click OK.
-Performance Center adds the new group as a subgroup of the target group in the Performance Center Explorer or updates the Explorer with the renamed datasource group.
+- 2 In the Group Name box, type the new name of the datasource group. - 3 Click OK.

+Embarcadero Performance Center adds the new group as a subgroup of the target group in the Embarcadero Performance Center Explorer or updates the Explorer with the renamed datasource group.